Another 10% discount for everyone? Let Vincent do better.

 Red flags:

-Shortlist if: you want loyalty tightly connected to messaging and engagement workflows.
-Skip if: you want a more specialized loyalty platform.
+Shortlist if: you want loyalty tightly connected to messaging and engagement, and you are comfortable inside a large suite.

 9. AnnexCloud Loyalty Experience Solution